52 Denver Urban Hikes–A Week-by-Week Challenge

 August 29.
 With the kids back in school, do some adulting in Highland.
 This area, collectively called Highlands, has great old homes, delicious ice cream, and great places to stop, eat, drink, or shop along this 4-mile loop.

 September 5.
-Let’s give a shout-out to the Unions for the contributions they’ve made to fair labor laws.
-Lincoln Park, home to the Laborers International Union, Santa Fe Art District, The Buckhorn, and the Iron Workers Union, has a fascinating history that is told by walking through the Lincoln Park/La Alma Neighborhood on this 3.5-mile loop.
+Let’s give a shout-out to the Unions for their contributions to fair labor laws.
+Lincoln Park, home to the Laborers International Union, Santa Fe Art District, The Buckhorn, and the Iron Workers Union, has a fascinating history that can be told by walking through the Lincoln Park/La Alma Neighborhood on this 3.5-mile loop.

 September 12.
 PT Barnum never lived in Denver.
 But don’t tell the neighbors in Barnum!
 Take this meander through the Barnum neighborhood for some good circus fun.